SophieWardle/Dizplai-Polling/README.md

 The credentials for the database are in `db.js` within the root project folder.

-These can be configured to match your database setup, the default is:
+These can be configured to match your database setup, the default for the database is:

-Host: localhost
+- Host: localhost
-User: root
+- User: root
-Password:
+- Password:
-Database: dizplai-voting
+- Database: dizplai-voting

 ## Running the Project